 Ultrasound: Ultrasound imaging is a non-invasive test that gives additional information in regards to organ shape and characteristics and is frequently used as a screening tool.

 CT scan: A series of X-ray images are obtained to provide a 3-D image of your pet’s organs, bones, and cancerous masses that may be present.
 This tool is frequently used to plan the appropriate extent of surgery for your pet.

 Biopsy: A sample of abnormal tissue may be recommended prior to definitive surgical therapy.

 Preparing for your pet's appointment or procedure...

 A consultation is always performed prior to a procedure.
-On Monday or Thursday procedures may occur the same day as the consultation.
-Therefore, we recommend preparing your pet for the possibility of surgery if you are scheduled for a Monday or Thursday.
+Procedures may occur the same day as the consultation.
+Therefore, we recommend preparing your pet for the possibility of surgery.

 Do not feed your pet after midnight the evening before your visit.
 Water is permitted until you leave for the hospital.
 If you are administering medications, please ask when scheduling your appointment if they should be given the morning of the appointment.